Alex0x47/awesome-indie-hackers-tools/README.md

 - [Kobble](https://kobble.io/) - Add authentication, analytics and payment to your API, SaaS or GPT, in under 10 minutes.

+- [JS-Confetti](https://github.com/loonywizard/js-confetti) - Add confetti to your website with js-confetti.

 ### Mobile development
 - [SwiftyLaunch](https://swiftylaun.ch/?ref=algsy) - Launch your million-dollar iOS App in days, not weeks.